 Maryna Z.

-Maryna Z. almost 6 years ago Leo Kivijarv
+Maryna Z. about 6 years ago Leo Kivijarv

 Hi Leo!
 Thanks for your feedback.
 I must say you sound quite reasonable and we'll definitely double check the sources we quote in the future.
 Anyways, cheers from our team!